bermed28/OS-Labs/README.md

 # OS-Labs
 Course Laboratories from CIIC4050 (Operating Systems) \
-Most Laboratories were implemented using Minix 3
+Most Laboratories were implemented using Minix 3 and the C programming language
 <table class="tg">
 <thead>
   <tr>